ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema2-async/event-loop/exercises/race-condition/instructions.md

 ## File race-example.js

-This other example is taken from this blog:
+This other example (using promises instead of callbacks) is taken from this blog:

 * [Yes, there are race conditions in JavaScript](https://medium.com/@ubershmekel/yes-there-are-race-conditions-in-javascript-ba044571a914) by [Yuval Greenfield](https://medium.com/@ubershmekel)